No products in the cart.

 Making a Macramé Plant Hanger

-Making your macramé plant hanger need not be complicated and need not much experience.
+Making your macramé plant hanger need not be complicated and does need not much experience.
 All you need to know is to use the different knots from a:

 - Gathering Knot